Lauren Appelbaum, Senior Vice President, Communications and Entertainment & News Media

-She also supervises several Fellows in stigma and social media through RespectAbility’s Fellowship Program.
-During the 2016 election season, Appelbaum led a team of Communications Fellows; they interviewed all of the presidential candidates about the importance of disability employment, reporting all interviews via accessible video and articles in The RespectAbility Report.
+Appelbaum also is the Managing Editor of The RespectAbility Report, a publication at the intersection of disability and politics.
+During the 2016 election season, Appelbaum led a team of Communications Fellows in interviewing all of the presidential candidates about the importance of disability employment, reporting all interviews via accessible video and articles in The RespectAbility Report.

 Outside of work, Appelbaum is active in community theater.
 She has served in a variety of behind-the-scenes roles for more than a dozen musicals and plays.
 Having organized volunteer ASL interpreters and coordinated ADA seating at performances, as well as directing a nonverbal actor with cerebral palsy who uses a wheelchair, she understands first-hand the importance of inclusion of both performers and others with disabilities.

 Born and raised in the Philadelphia area, Appelbaum has a master’s degree in Broadcast Journalism from Syracuse University; she also has undergraduate degrees from Columbia University and the Jewish Theological Seminary.
 She serves on several national and local nonprofit boards.
 Appelbaum currently lives in Maryland with her husband, daughter, and dog.
 She travels nationally, often to the Los Angeles area.